Rima Melati: Biography

 Melati also was interested in fashion design.
 Together with Sumi Hakim and Gaby Mambo, she formed a modeling group called "The Prof's Group".
 Composed of 40 models, this group aimed to showcase more radical fashion exhibitions than what was mainstream in Indonesia.
 Melati organised one of the first formal fashion shows in the country.
 The ensuing publicity helped the group to travel abroad to American shows in Malibu and Hawaii, as well as to Europe.

 In 1973, she traveled with Sumi Hakim and Emilia Contessa to the Netherlands for a month-long show sponsored by Pertamina.

 During this trip, Melati met Frans Tumbuan, and they married later that year.
-They had a two children named Aditya Tumbuan (born 30 June 1975) and Keke Tumbuan (born 17 September 1978), both of them was born in Jakarta.
+They had two children named Aditya Tumbuan (born 30 June 1975) and Keke Tumbuan (born 17 September 1978), both of whom were born in Jakarta.
 Tumbuan, a restaurateur who was living in the Netherlands at the time, moved to Jakarta with her.
 The couple opened several restaurants, including La Bistro, La Bodega, and Jaya Pub; this last one, established in 1975, is Jakarta's oldest bar and has been described as "iconic".
-Tumbuan also began acting, making his feature film debut in Bung Kecil (Little Man); this film began production in 1978, but was only released in 1983 owing to difficulties with the censorship bureau.
-Melati and Tumbuan remained together until the latter's death in 2015.
+Tumbuan also began acting, making his feature film debut in Bung Kecil (Little Man); this film began production in 1978 but was only released in 1983 owing to difficulties with the censorship bureau.
+Melati and Tumbuan remained together until the latter died in 2015.

-In 1980, Melati along with Indonesian lawyer and former actress Nurbani Yusuf founded Yayasan Kesejahteraan Artis Perintis Film Indonesia (KARFINI), a charitable foundation which provided financial assistance to Indonesian film industry actors and actresses who were active in the 1940s and 1950s.
+In 1980, Melati along with Indonesian lawyer and former actress Nurbani Yusuf founded Yayasan Kesejahteraan Artis Perintis Film Indonesia (KARFINI), a charitable foundation that provided financial assistance to Indonesian film industry actors and actresses who were active in the 1940s and 1950s.

 In 1989, shortly after shooting Sesaat dalam Pelukan (A Moment's Embrace), Melati was diagnosed with Stage 3B breast cancer.
 She underwent treatment for one and a half years, traveling to the Netherlands as Indonesian surgeons were unable to perform a partial mastectomy.
 She did not return to cinema until 1994, when she appeared in Sesal (Regret).
 Directed by her friend Sophan Sophiaan, the film starred Sophiaan as a writer who was unable to accompany his wife (played by Widyawati) on her deathbed.
 In 1997 Melati directed the television serial Api Cinta Antonio Blanco (The Flame of Antonio Blanco's Love), based on the life of Antonio Blanco, a Spanish-American painter who settled in Bali.